abuseofnotation/abuseofnotation.github.io/_posts/blog/2018-02-12-pure-reason.md

 By viewing time in the way that we defined it (as the form of our inner sensibility) we solve the paradox related to the person who passes the same river twice:

->*Problem:* If we are strict enough (as we should be if we are interested in philosophy) we cannot justify and make sense of the identity of an external object.
+>*Problem:* If we are strict enough (as we should be, if we are interested in philosophy) we cannot justify and make sense of the identity of an external object.
 That is if yesterday I cross at a river which is on my way, and then on the next day go to the same place and cross a river again, I cannot really say that I crossed the same river as before - neither is the river the same as it were yesterday, nor am I.

 >*Solution:* The connection between the river I crossed yesterday and the one I crossed today is actually pretty simple - both were crossed by *me*, and I decided to perceive them as one and the same river, based on my perceptions and logic.
 Furthermore, I too am the same person as I was yesterday, just because I *remember* yesterday.
 It is my memories - the placing of my perceptions on the temporal scale that make up my personality and my world.